A Beginner’s Journey Into Steelheading: After Action Report and Lessons Learned

 Yeah, guides.

 Another thing I learned came from reading old stories of classic steelhead runs: they were incredible.
-Hearing of fisherman in times past hooking into 40 plus steelhead a day put something into perspective: steelhead runs of today suck in comparison.
-Steelhead numbers have declined, a lot.
-I really have no doubt in my mind that my story could have been quite different placed 50 years ago.
+Hearing of fishermen in times past hooking into 40-plus steelhead a day put something into perspective: steelhead runs of today suck in comparison.
+Steelhead numbers have declined a lot.
+I have no doubt in my mind that this story could have been quite different 50 years ago.

 For some, my trip may sound like a lousy steelhead trip.
 No large fish landed.
 No hero shots.
 No legendary battles with Nijinsky.